 What will you do if a risk appears?

-- Reschedule: It can possibly be the best solution when a risk hits your event.
+- Reschedule: It can be the best solution when a risk hits your event.
 All your efforts at least don’t go in vain.
 The first step in rescheduling an event is to check the availability of the venue and vendors.
 If your date and time match the desired venue, consider yourself lucky.
 Otherwise, there’s no option other than choosing another date.
 Postponing an event might be troublesome, but you must do it if the risk is not denied.

 - Cancel: Cancelling an event is a last resort in event risk management, but it may become necessary in certain circumstances, such as a natural disaster, health pandemic, or security threat.
 Cancelling an event can have significant financial consequences, so it’s essential to consider these carefully before deciding.
 Also, be clear about the refunding conditions and procedures with attendees in case of cancelling the event.